Public Health IDEAS for Preventing Firearm Injuries

 Firearm injury and death — as a result of interpersonal violence, suicide, and unintentional shootings — has become a persistent and pressing public health crisis in the US.
 The causes are complex, involving factors across the ecological spectrum from individual behavior to policy-related issues.
 Through our collective efforts, we will help understand, respond to, and prevent firearm injury and death.

 We will approach this problem through a public health lens that promotes prevention through data-driven and evidence-based intervention, engages community members and other stakeholders, and centers health equity across populations at risk for firearm injury.

-Assistant Professor, Health Behavior and Health Education
+Associate Professor, Health Behavior and Health Education